Sandra Oh and Andy Samberg Open the 2019 Golden Globes By Roasting the Celebs

 Or at least that's what they pretended to do as they complimented the heck out of stars like Bradley Cooper ("You are hot"), Gina Rodriguez (She lives in Heaven), Michael B. Jordan ("More like Michael B. Buff AF.
 You a snack Michael!
 Your character's name in Creed is Adonis, and it is apt.")

-They also took on Lady Gaga's famed "100 people in a room" speech (twice, just off the cuff) and used Black Panther's success to prove that "people want more movies where the characters ride around on rhinoceroses like horses."
+They also took on Lady Gaga's famed "100 people in a room" speech and used Black Panther's success to prove that "people want more movies where the characters ride around on rhinoceroses like horses."
 And they forced Jim Carrey out of the film section of the room and sent him back to the TV section, since he's nominated this year for his TV show, Kidding.

-The duo also got serious, with Samberg praising the diversity in films like Black Panther, Crazy Rich Asians, and If Beale Street Could Talk this year before Oh joked that he had stolen her lines, and Andy took that as a learning opportunity about whitewashing.
+The duo also got serious, with Samberg praising the diversity in films like Black Panther, Crazy Rich Asians, and If Beale Street Could Talk this year before Oh joked that he had stolen her lines.

 Then, Oh begged Samberg to stop talking so she could get real and emotional for a moment.